2006 Canadian federal election: Opinion polls

 Prior to and during the election campaign, opinion polling showed variable support for the governing Liberals and opposition Conservatives.
 In November 2005, the first report by Justice John Gomery was released to the public; subsequently, poll numbers for the Liberals again dropped.
 Just days later, polling showed the Liberals were already bouncing back; upon the election call, the Liberals held a small lead over the Conservatives and maintained this for much of December.
 Renewed accusations of corruption and impropriety at the end of 2005 – amid Royal Canadian Mounted Police criminal probes of possible government leaks regarding income trust tax changes and advertising sponsorships – led to an upswing of Conservative support again and gave them a lead over the Liberals, portending a change in government.
 Ultimately this scandal was linked to a blackberry exchange to a banking official by Liberal candidate Scott Brison.
 Polling figures for the NDP increased slightly, while Bloc figures experienced a slight dip; figures for the Green Party did not change appreciably throughout the campaign.

 Exit poll

 An exit poll was carried out by Ipsos Reid polling firm.
-The poll overestimated the NDP's support and underestimated the Liberal's support.
+The poll overestimated the NDP's support and underestimated the Liberals' support.
 Here is a results breakdown by demographics: